comphilip/koreader-wiki/Porting.md

 ## Input Module

-We have a `input.c` module in [koreaer-base][kb-framework] that reads input events from Linux's input system and pass to Lua frontend.
+We have a `input.c` module in [koreader-base][kb-framework] that reads input events from Linux's input system and pass to Lua frontend.
 Basically, you don't need to change on that module because it should support most of the events.

-For this part, the file you have to hack on is [koreader/frontend/ui/input.lua](https://github.com/koreader/koreader/blob/master/frontend/ui/input.lua).
+For this part, the file you have to hack on is [`koreader/frontend/ui/input.lua`](https://github.com/koreader/koreader/blob/master/frontend/ui/input.lua).

 Firstly, you need to tell which input device to open on KOReader start.
 All the input devices are opened in `Input:init()` function.